Cardinals vs. Royals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Adam Wainwright (3-6) will take to the mound for the Cardinals and make his 15th start of the season.
+- Steven Matz (3-7) will take to the mound for the Cardinals and make his 17th start of the season.

 |Opponent